par12005/TPPS/docs/source/features.rst

 Data Accessibility
 ------------------

-* Data is standardized and stored in the local database so that other tools, for example, `CartograTree`_, can easily collect and analyze it
+* Data is standardized and stored in the local database so that other tools, for example, `CartograPlant`_, can easily collect and analyze it
 * Restricted access to approved users of the site
 * Accepted studies are associated and stored in the database with longterm accessions that can be used in publication
 * The studies can be queried or downloaded (flatfiles) through the Tripal interface